1979 Corby District Council election

 The 1979 Corby District Council election took place on 3 May 1979 to elect members of Corby District Council in Northamptonshire, England.
 This was on the same day as other local elections.
 The Labour Party regained overall control of the council which it had lost to the Conservative Party at the previous election in 1976.
-The council has remained continuously under Labour control to this day.
+The council remained continuously under Labour control until the council was dissolved in 2021.